 I’m sure there are tonnes of other beekeeping books out there worth reading for beginners.
 I’ve barely skimmed the surface.
 The reading list is endless.
 David Burns’s Basic Beekeeping lessons are probably as good as it gets for absolute beginners.
 Then once you get the lay of the land, let your fascination be your guide.
 It’s pretty cool.

-JULY 07, 2016: Another confession: I’m easily bored by most beekeeping books I read these days, and I have been for a long time, probably because much of the material is a rehash of things I’ve already read about or have learned from experience being around my bees.
+I should confess that I’m easily bored by most beekeeping books I read these days, probably because much of the material is a rehash of things I’ve already read about or have learned from experience being around my bees.
 I subsequently skim through many books that have been recommended to me, and that’s part of the reason I don’t write many book reviews.
-It’s difficult to give an honest review of book I haven’t fully immersed myself in.
+It’s difficult to give an honest review of a book I haven’t fully immersed myself in.

 Even some of the most elegant prose about honey bees fails to move me.
 Like most people, I fell under the charm of beekeeping and beekeepers when I first started beekeeping.
 Like a sucker, I thought it was all wonder and bliss.
 But any romantic — and unrealistic — visions of beekeeping disappeared and died a slow and painful death after my neighbours called the cops on me during my third summer of beekeeping.
 I was living in a dream until then.
 Since then my beekeeping has taken on a pragmatic approach where there’s very little room for romantic dreamy language that tends to fool everyone into believing beekeeping is nothing but a Zen garden full of pretty flowers and gentle bees.